 |L2AdLSB[n]||LSB increment sequence||LSB decrement sequence|

 |||00, 01, 10, 11||11, 10, 01, 00|

 |||00, 01, 11, 10||10, 11, 01, 00|

 Proper physical mapping prevents unintended pattern sequences that result in loss of test quality.
 Use the ADDR_SCRAMBLE[289:0] field to define the physical-to-logical address scramble setting for your implementation.
-See the Cortex-A8 Release Notes for information on how to program this for your design.
+Refer to Design for Test implementation documentation for details on how to program this for your design.

 You can use the L1 and L2 MBIST GO-NOGO Instruction Registers to program a custom sequence of up to eight patterns for either L1 or L2 memory.
 Figure 11.3 shows the fields of the L1 and L2 MBIST GO-NOGO Instruction Registers.